Dashlane vs. LastPass: Which One Is Better in 2024?

 LastPass Encrypted file storage, country restrictions

 Dashlane and LastPass have a lot of extras in common, but each also offers some unique ones.
 For example, LastPass has country restrictions.
-Dashlane, on the other hand, offers a VPN, passkeys as an alternative to passwords, and real-time dark web monitoring.
+Dashlane, on the other hand, offers a VPN, advanced phishing protection, and real-time dark web monitoring.

 Both Dashlane and LastPass offer 1 GB of encrypted storage to paid users.
 Dashlane offers the same amount of storage to free users as well, but LastPass limits the free accounts to 50 MB.
 With Dashlane, the maximum file size for individual files is 50 MB, while LastPass is more restrictive, limiting individual file size to 10 MB.